 For some people, ears are an afterthought.
 However, if you have overly large ears, a condition called macrotia, or if you have protruding ears, you may think of little else when it comes to your appearance.
 Consequently, your self-esteem can be negatively affected.
-Whether it was something you were born with or if you’re simply dissatisfied with a previous ear surgery, the Zelken Institute for Aesthetic Medicine can help you have the ears you’ve always wanted.
+Whether it was something you were born with or if you’re simply dissatisfied with a previous ear surgery, the Jonathan Zelken, MD for Aesthetic Medicine can help you have the ears you’ve always wanted.

 Ear surgery, also known as otoplasty, can improve the shape, position or proportion of the ear.
 Otoplasty (the official name for ear reshaping) creates a more natural shape and adds balance and proportion to the ears and face.
 Correction of even minor deformities can have profound beneﬁts to appearance and self-esteem.